mandlamag/fund-protocol/README.md

 1. In a separate folder from this repo, clone the repo: `git clone https://github.com/oraclize/ethereum-bridge`
 2. Setup: `cd ethereum-bridge; npm install`
 3. When running ganache-cli, use the same mnemonic to keep the OraclizeAddrResolver address constant: `ganache-cli -l 7000000 -p 8545 -a 50 --mnemonic "[ganache-mnemonic]"`
-4. Run: `node bridge -a 49 -H localhost:7545 --dev` (`-a 49` uses the 49th testrpc account for deploying oraclize; the 9th account should not be used for any other purposes, and port 7545)
+4. Run: `node bridge -a 8 --dev` (`-a 8` uses the 8th testrpc account for deploying oraclize; the 8th account should not be used for any other purposes, and port 7545)
 5. After starting the bridge, take note of this message:

   ```